purdue-arc/arc_robot_arm/README.md

 ## Quick start

-### No-BS setup

-If you have Windows or have spent longer than 30min-1hr setting up ROS or this package with no luck and just want an easy method, use [this](https://github.com/purdue-arc/arc_robot_arm/blob/main/setup_constructsim.md)

-Note: This method doesn't allow for hardware access or networking since it is browser-based, but can run all simulations and can learn ROS fundamentals and still implement things.

-### Normal Setup

 1. Setup ROS Noetic if you haven't done so.

 - If you are an experienced Linux user with a native Linux system, use the [official ROS tutorials](https://docs.ros.org/)

-- If you have Mac (Or Linux system and prefer to use conda virtual envs), then [setup ROS with RoboStack](https://wiki.purduearc.com/wiki/tutorials/setup-ros)
+- If you have Windows or have spent longer than 30min-1hr setting up ROS or this package with no luck and just want an easy method, use [the ConstructSim instructions](https://github.com/purdue-arc/arc_robot_arm/blob/main/setup_constructsim.md)

+> Note: The ConstructSim doesn't allow for hardware access or networking since it is browser-based, but it can still run all the simulations

-2. Clone this repo into the `src` folder in your ROS workspace recursively to get the `yolov5_pytorch_ros` and `realsense_ros_gazebo` packages
+1. Clone this repo into the `src` folder in your ROS workspace recursively to get the `yolov5_pytorch_ros` and `realsense_ros_gazebo` packages

 ```
 git clone --recursive https://github.com/purdue-arc/arc_robot_arm.git